Understanding the Maryland Road Worker Protection Act of 2024

 The Maryland Road Worker Protection Act of 2024, HB 513, amends the work zone speed control systems by modifying the distribution of revenue from civil fines and the highways eligible for speed control system usage.
 It makes clear that a system operator's presence is unnecessary during operation and changes the maximum penalty for civil citations.

-(December 23, 2024) – The Maryland Department of Transportation State Highway Administration wishes everyone a safe and happy new year – especially our roadway workers who work alongside traffic every day to improve the state’s critical highway network and enhance mobility for everyone.
+(December 23, 2024) – The Maryland Department of Transportation State Highway Administration wishes everyone a safe and happy new year.
+This is especially directed toward our roadway workers who operate alongside traffic every day.
+Their efforts are crucial for improving the state’s highway network and enhancing mobility for all.

 12 to 15 mph above the speed limit: $60, or $120 if workers are present.